Active participation planning (frequent responses)

 Whole-class accountability for group answers (Numbered Heads Together)

-Keeps all pupils engaged because anyone may be asked to answer; reduces off-task behaviour and social loafing.
+Keeps all students engaged because anyone may be asked to answer; reduces off-task behaviour and social loafing.

 Teach routines explicitly (model–practise–feedback)